melvyniandrag/IntroToJavaFall2019/Exams/Midterm/Readme.md

 # Midterm Exam

-Write a java class to take in some binary data, parse it and return an object containing a reinterpretation of the binary data!
+Write a Java method to take in some binary data, parse it and return an object containing a reinterpretation of the binary data!

 i.e. takes an Int32 where: